 This delicate stuffed salmon recipe is infused with green herbs, lemon and wine to create a delicious main dish.
 Succulent, healthy and ready in 20 minutes.

-This roasted salmon recipe is on my regular meal rotation, especially in summer and fall when herbs are growing outside my patio door.
+The recipe is on my regular meal rotation, especially in summer and fall when fresh herbs are growing outside my patio door.

 Tailor To Your Taste

 Here are a couple of variations and substitutions you can try.

 - Instead of fresh salmon, try trout, halibut or sea bass.